Price finally solves Yankees as Red Sox win 8-5 to stop skid

 The third-place Red Sox moved within 8½ games of the AL East-leading Yankees, who have a 2½-game advantage over Tampa Bay.
 The next time baseball’s biggest rivals meet is June 29-30 in London, with Boston the home team for the first two major league games in Europe.

-Luke Voit homered for the Yankees, who lost for only the fourth time in 19 games.
+Luke Voit homered for the Yankees , who lost for only the sixth time in 26 games.
 They don’t visit Fenway Park until July 25-28.

 Price (3-2) permitted two runs and six hits with six strikeouts in 6 1/3 innings, outpitching CC Sabathia in a matchup of AL Cy Young Award winners.